Top management biographies

-Head of the Corporate and Investment Banking Division since 27 April 2016.
+Head of the IMI Corporate & Investment Banking Division of Intesa.

-A graduate of Business and Administration in 1994 at the Statale University in Brescia, Italy, Mr Micillo subsequently specialized in “Currency Management and International Finance” and started his career first with Fin-eco Sim before moving to IMI Fideuram Asset Management.
+A graduate of Business and Administration in 1994 at the Statale University in Brescia, Italy, Mr. Micillo subsequently specialized in “Currency Management and International Finance” and started his career first with Fin-eco Sim before moving to IMI Fideuram Asset Management.
 Later, he moved to Fin-eco Investimenti SGR as Fixed Income Director.
 In 2000 he was appointed CIO (Chief Investment Officer) of Banca Esperia and a member of the Board of Directors of Duemme Hedge SGR.
-In 2002, he joined the Capitalia Group as Holding Director (in charge of Group Finance) and in 2005, he was appointed Chief Executive Officer of the Group’s asset management companies.
+In 2002, he joined the Capitalia Group as Holding Director (in charge of Group Finance) and in 2005 he was appointed Chief Executive Officer of the Group’s asset management companies.
 At the end of 2007, he became Deputy General Manager and CFO (Chief Financial Officer) of the Banca Popolare di Vicenza Group.
 He joined the Intesa Sanpaolo Group in October 2009 as Chief Executive Officer and General Manager of Eurizon Capital SGR, Chairman of Eurizon Capital S.A. and of Epsilon SGR.
-In January 2014,he was appointed General Manager of Banca IMI, the Intesa Sanpaolo Group’s investment bank, where he became Chief Executive Officer in April 2015.
+In January 2014, he was appointed General Manager of Banca IMI, now integrated in Intesa Sanpaolo, where he became Chief Executive Officer in April 2015.
 He was formerly a Member of the European Commission’s Expert Group on Market Efficiency and also served as Vice Chairman of Assogestioni (from 2009 to 2013) and Chairman of Allfunds Bank (from 2009 to 2014).
 Moreover, he was a member of the Board of Directors of MTS from 2014 to 2015.
 Alongside his professional activity, he has also developed the academic one, firstly as Lecturer at the SDA Bocconi (1996-2002), then as Adjunct Professor at the University of Brescia (2004-2005).
-Since 2006, he has also held the position of Adjunct Professor of the “Asset Management” course at the LUISS Guido Carli in Rome.
+Since 2006 he has also held the position of Adjunct Professor of the “Asset Management” course at the LUISS Guido Carli in Rome.